 Handwriting for long periods of time can cause discomfort and pain by placing stress on your neck, wrists, fingers, shoulders and back.
 The inclined surface of a writing slope provides better support for the shoulder, arm and hand.
 It also brings the paper closer to you, reducing the temptation to slouch.
 Our writing boards lead the market in ergonomic, stylish design.
 Some of them double up as document holders for a neat, organised workstation.

 The old days of the wobbly small A4 copyholders positioned to one side are long gone.
 With the advent of TFT screens, copyholder and writing boards can be properly positioned between the keyboard and the monitor screen, thereby eliminating the need to twist the head.
 Our New Zealand designed and madeacrylic Datadeskand Cleardeskrange of copyholders provide sizes, angles and ledges to suit everyone.
-For those wanting to stay with metal and use a cursor, we still offer our Riteawaymetal copyholders with Riteaway cursor.
+For those wanting to stay with sturdier metal and use a cursor, we offer our Riteawaymetal copyholders with Riteaway cursor.
 (Cursor also available separately).

 Browse and order from our full range of document holders and writing boards displayed below.